 June: Three models and designs were presented to the College and the public (6-18-2012).

 May: Sustainability Charette - 5-24-2012

-The JJCBE team came together with interested campus stakeholders and talked sustainability - concepts, products, attitudes, LEED scorecards and much more are summarized here.
+The College team came together with interested campus stakeholders and talked sustainability.

 Architectural programming, to identify the types and sizes of spaces, should be completed